-Unilever is a signatory to the United Nations Global Compact Programme and is fully committed to the principles of the UN Global Compact which cover human rights, labour practices, environment commitment and prevention of corruption in the business organisations.
+Unilever is a signatory to the United Nations Global Compact Programme and is fully committed to the principles of the UN Global Compact which covers human rights, lab our practices, environment commitment and prevention of corruption in business organizations.
 The UN Global Compact is a symbol of leadership in a complex business world and provides a forward looking forum in which the United Nations, companies and civil society organisations can come together in an open and transparent dialogue.
 The Company's CoBP mechanism upholds these principles in all aspects of its business operations. looking forum in which the United Nations, companies and civil society organisations can come together in an open and transparent dialogue.
 The Company's CoBP mechanism upholds these principles in all aspects of its business operations

 AFFIRMATION AND DISCLOSURE

-There were no materially significant related party transactions, pecuniary transactions or relationships between the Company and its Directors for the financial year ended 31st March, 2013 that may have a potential conflict with the interests of the Company at large.
+There were no materially financial or commercial transaction, between the Company and members of the Management Committee that may have a potential conflict with the interest of the Company at large.

 DISCLOSURE OF PENDING CASES / INSTANCES OF NON-COMPLIANCE

-There were no instances of non-compliance by the Company, penalties and strictures imposed on the Company by the Stock Exchanges or SEBI or any other statutory authority on any matter related to the capital market during the last three years.
+There were no non-compliances by the Company and no instances of penalties and strictures imposed on the Company by the Stock Exchanges or SEBI or any other statutory authority on any matter related to the capital market during the last three years.